All Products

 File Storage NAS:Use POSIX ACLs to control access

-This topic describes how to configure Portable Operating System Interface (POSIX) access control lists (ACLs) to control access to the files and directories in an NFSv3 file system.
+This topic describes how to use Portable Operating System Interface (POSIX) access control lists (ACLs) to manage fine-grained access to files and directories in an NFSv3 file system.

 Prerequisites